 3. Strengthening: Most of the time we find that our upper back and shoulder muscles have become incredibly weak, having a detrimental affect on our posture and general health and well being.
 With simple strengthening exercises you can build the strength to help keep you upper back muscles working to correct your posture and enable you to stand tall again.

 4. Taking a break from technology: Sometimes one of the best and simplest things to do is take a break from technology.
 Unplug from your phone, computer, TV, iPad etc. and force yourself to take a walk around the office, the house, the block, the park etc. Get your body moving and get your head out of your hands, consciously open the chest, and draw the shoulder blades together and down, and start to stand a little taller.
 Try to make a concentrated effort on giving yourself a quick break from technology at least once an hour.
 Even if you just walk around on the spot or do a quick stretch for a minute or two, this will really assist in resetting your posture and giving you a bit of a release.

-If you would like some assistance and guidance to start working on the above I am currently offering your first session half price (£30 instead of £60) in Bushey to get you started on your journey to pain free neck and shoulders and improved posture.
+If you would like some assistance and guidance to start working on the above get in touch to get you started on your journey to pain free neck and shoulders and improved posture.

 Pilates Instructor and Personal Trainer